Autodesk Administrators | Subscription Plans | User Licensing Authorisation

 Yes.
 The licensing service must connect to the Internet when you use the product for the first time to make sure that you are authorised.

 The product checks for authorization every time you're online, and when the product restarts.
-If the product stays open and running, then it checks for licence authorisation once every 24 hours.
-This confirms that you're still assigned to the product, the subscription is still valid, and that the seat usage reporting data is refreshed.
+If the product stays open and running, then it checks for licence authorization once every 24 hours.
+This confirms that you are still assigned to the product, the subscription is still valid, and that the seat usage reporting data is refreshed.

 If you sign in and stay online with the product open, your cached credentials automatically refresh every day.